CarlosMoises20/IDS-software/README.md

 That will download a zip file.
 Then, you must follow the instructions on the site (such as verifying the integrity of the file) and choose a directory on your local machine to store the zip file.

-You can also choose to use spark in a docker container if you want.
-To do so, first install Docker Desktop on your local machine, download the Spark docker image and then create a Docker container based on that image (see NOTE 1 in the end of the file)
+You can also choose to install and use spark in a docker container if you want.
+To do so, first install Docker Desktop on your local machine, download the Spark docker image and then create a Docker container based on that image.

 ### To install Java on your local machine (version 11), using the link below
 https://www.oracle.com/java/technologies/javase/jdk11-archive-downloads.html